 What Ages Does Reading Eggs Cater For?

-- 2-4 – the Junior Reading Eggs program.
+- 2-4-years-old – the Junior Reading Eggs program.
 This is also called the ‘First Steps’ stage.

 The ABC Reading Eggs Learn To Read app lets you access the award‑winning reading program on your iPad.
 If you have an existing Reading Eggs account, simply download the app for free and use your current login details.
 [Reading Eggs App Page]

 ABC also has other apps by ABC that are similar to Reading Eggs, including:

 - Eggy Times Tables – games that teach children aged 5-10 their multiplication tables

 - Eggy Phonics – a learn-to-read phonics program with multisensory games that teach phonics to children 3-years-old and up.

 - MathSeeds Play and Learn – a math section for 3-9-year-olds that teach them core math concepts